Back problems can cause pain in the back, groin, hip or leg.

 Give a diagnosis of the exact site of symptoms and the underlying causes.

 Discuss a treatment and exercise programme in collaboration with you.

 Your Physiotherapist will monitor your symptoms at each visit and will progress your treatment programme accordingly.
 If appropriate, your physiotherapist will liaise with your doctor, hospital consultant or other health care professional.
 You will be advised on return to work, sport, daily activities and given advice on preventing recurrence of your pain.

-Manual techniques – manipulation, traction or mobilisation of the joints in the spine
+Manual techniques for example manipulation, traction or mobilisation of the joints in the spine.

 Soft tissue techniques – massage, frictions, trigger point therapy, acupressure and stretching.

 Taping – taping techniques may be used to offload over active muscles or to stabilize certain movements.
 Taping can also be used to provide feedback and enhance proprioception (communication between the brain and the affected part).